 |24 August 1999||Ship Collision / Allision|

-(MS Norwegian Dream) On August 24, 1999, while en-route from call port Zeebrügge Belgium to homeport Dover England, the NCL ship collided with the EVERGREEN LINE's container ship Ever Decent (built 1997).
-The cruise vessel sustained bow damage, but was able to continue to Dover under its own power.
+(MS Norwegian Dream) On August 24, 1999, while en-route from the port of Zeebrügge Belgium to homeport Dover England, the NCL ship collided with the EVERGREEN LINE's container ship Ever Decent (built 1997).
+The cruise vessel sustained bow damage but was able to continue to Dover under its own power.

 You can add more details on reported here accident or submit new / your own SuperStar Gemini ship incident ("Cruise Minus" report) via CruiseMapper's contact form.